codedthemes/mantis-free-vuetify-vuejs-admin-template/README.md

 [![Download ZIP](https://img.shields.io/badge/Download-ZIP-blue?style=flat-square&logo=github)](https://codedthemes.com/item/mantis-free-vuetify-vuejs-admin-template/)
 [![Join Discord](https://img.shields.io/badge/Join-Discord-5865F2?style=flat-square&logo=discord&logoColor=white)](https://discord.com/invite/p2E2WhCb6s)

-Mantis is a free Material admin dashboard template built with Vue.
+Vutifiy Mantis is a free admin dashboard template built with Vue.
 It is meant to provide the best possible User Experience with highly customizable feature-rich pages.
 It is a complete Dashboard Template that has easy and intuitive responsive design whether it is viewed on retina screens or laptops.

 ### Name Derived From Nature

 Mantis Logo is inspired from the insect name - 'Mantises' as they have triangular heads with flexible Necks.
-Also, the name is derived from two popular UI frameworks, Material UI and Ant Design (M-Ant-is).
+Also, the name is derived from two popular UI frameworks, vuetify and Ant Design (M-Ant-is).

-Mantis has Ant Design principal on top of the Material UI React component library.

 ✨ Support us!
 If you like this theme, click the ⭐ (Top right) and let it shine